tahoe-lafs/tahoe-lafs/docs/specifications/url.rst

 Version 0
 ---------

-A Foolscap fURL is considered the canonical definition of a version 0 NURL.
+In theory, a Foolscap fURL with a single netloc is considered the canonical definition of a version 0 NURL.
 Notably,
 the hash component is defined as the base32-encoded SHA1 hash of the DER form of an x509v3 certificate.
 A version 0 NURL is identified by the absence of the ``v=1`` fragment.

+In practice, real world fURLs may have more than one netloc, so lack of version fragment will likely just involve dispatching the fURL to a different parser.

 Examples
 ~~~~~~~~